ryanallen/words-of-my-perfect-teacher/README.md

 ### **2. The power of regretting having done wrong**

 [The power of regretting having done wrong](#2-the-power-of-regretting-having-done-wrong) comes from a feeling of remorse for all the [negative actions](#negative-action) you have done in the past.
-There can be no purification if you do not see your misdeeds as something wrong and confess them with fierce regret, without concealing anything.<sup>[178](#178)</sup>
+There can be no purification if you do not see your misdeeds as something wrong and confess them with fierce regret, without concealing anything.[^178]

-<details id="178"><summary>Note <sup>178</sup></summary>NT speaks of six things to be contemplated for the practice of regret:
-1. Time: regretting all the <a href="#negative-action">negative action</a>s that one has done from time without <a href="#beginning">beginning</a> until now, during this life, in a particular month, or day, or moment, and so on.
-2. Motivation: regretting all acts committed under the sway of desire, aversion and confusion.
-3. Accumulation: regretting whatever negativity one has accumulated physically, verbally, or mentally.
-4. The nature of the action: regretting both acts which are negative in themselves (such as the ten <a href="#negative-action">negative action</a>s, the five acts with immediate retribution, etc.) and particular faults, transgressions of one's vows and so on.
-5. Object: regretting all wrong actions, whether directed towards <a href="#saṃsāra">saṃsāra</a> or <a href="#nirvāṇa">nirvāṇa</a>.
-6. <a href="#karma">Karma</a>: regretting all harmful acts and <a href="#downfall">downfall</a>s which have earned one a short life, many illnesses, poverty, fear of enemies and endless wandering in the <a href="#lower-realms">lower realms</a>.</details><br>

 We recite in the *[Sūtra](#sūtra) in Three Parts:*